 Under her pen name Zoe Kalo, she writes young adult fantasy and supernatural suspense.

 She lives and writes in Brussels, Belgium, where she is the Assistant Regional Advisor for SCBWI Benelux.
-Represented by Louise Fury at The Bent Agency.
+Represented by Louise Fury at The Fury Agency.

 2022 SCBWI’s “Work of Outstanding Progress” Grant